eodash/eodash-docs/roadmap.md

     - initialize process of becoming a OSGeo Community Project
     - create library or helper UI to more easily create flat styles (extended by eox-forms)
     - implement (or wrap) VEGA chart definition rendering component
+    - add example images and animations section to documentation